oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 ```
 {% endraw %}

 Create a `HomeComponent` to display a welcome message and a link to the groups page.
-This will be the default route for the app.
+This component will be the default route for the app.

 ```bash
 ng g c home --standalone